 When I had my first litter of Maine Coon Kittens, I decided that I needed to learn how to photograph kittens.
 I mean GOOD photographs.
 Just taking a quick iPhone shot of these babies wasn’t enough for me.
 I wanted to take it to the next level.

 These cats and kittens exhibit such beauty and grace (and personality) that I want to do my best to capture that for you to see and to enjoy, without distraction.
 The Characteristics of a Maine Coon are simply remarkable.

 I contacted a professional photographer friend of mine, Chad Dennis, and learned a few things about DSLR cameras and how to use them properly.
-It was then I realized the photography is a skill that has to be practiced over and over.
+It was then I realized that photography is a skill that has to be practiced over and over.
 You must learn from mistakes and continue to make small adjustments until you get the result you want.
-Well, that’s pretty much how everything works isn’t it?

 By no means am I an expert at photographing kittens and cats, but I do get a lot of practice!
 And I take a lot of pictures.

 So for those who want some easy-to-follow tips on how to photograph kittens and/or cats, this handy reference guide is for you.

 What kind of camera should you use to take photographs of your kitten?
 Let’s look at this from two perspectives.
 Are you a breeder?
 If you said yes, then I suggest using a DSLR camera.
 Something a bit more professional that has manual adjustments.
 While some people may argue, they do take better quality photographs than a mobile phone.

 These cameras are a bit on the pricey side, but if you really want to kick it up a notch with the presentation of your kittens, then just make the investment and take a few online classes to learn how to use the settings.
 This will give you the best results for posting your beauties on social media and your website.
 Besides that, you can also use the camera for vacations, weddings, babies, family portraits, and a Lot more!